stewartshea/exporter-litellm/README.md

 This will create:
 - A ConfigMap with exporter configuration
 - A Secret containing database credentials
+- A Secret for pulling the container image from GHCR
 - A Deployment running the exporter
 - A Service exposing the metrics endpoint